Localization theorems in topological Hochschild homology and topological cyclic homology: Spectral categories, homotopy categories, and invariance of

-The first condition guarantees the existence of a zero object in the homotopy category; the usual argument shows that the left module $\aC(0,-)$ is also trivial.
-The second condition gives a desuspension functor on the homotopy category.
-For the third condition, note that maps of right modules from $\aC(-,a)$ to $\aC(-,b)$ are in one to one correspondence with the vertices of the zeroth simplicial set of $\aC(a,b)$; using weakly equivalent $\fM$ and $\fN$, the maps then represent arbitrary elements of $\pi_{0}\aC(a,b)$.
+In the third condition, note that maps of right modules from $\aC(-,a)$ to $\aC(-,b)$ are in one to one correspondence with the vertices of the zeroth simplicial set of $\aC(a,b)$; using weakly equivalent $\fM$ and $\fN$, the maps then represent arbitrary elements of $\pi_{0}\aC(a,b)$.
 In the case when all of the mapping spectra of $\aC$ are fibrant symmetric spectra (e.g., after replacing $\aC$ by $\aC^{\Omega}$), condition~(iii) can be simplified to considering just the homotopy cofibers of maps $\aC(-,a)\to\aC(-,b)$.
 We explain this interpretation of condition~(iii) in more detail at the end of the section in the proof of the following theorem.

 \begin{thm} Any small spectral category $\aC$ DK-embeds in a small pretriangulated spectral category $\tilde \aC$. \end{thm}